lytics/ios-sdk/README.md

 ## Sending Data

-You must call `Lytics.shared.optIn()` to indicate that the user consents to tracking before any data can be sent.

 The Lytics event methods are generic, allowing you to define your own `Encodable` types and use the SDK with full type-safety.

 ```swift